abodehq/azir-docs/_docs/components/core/icon.md

 ## Installation

-to install the latest version of `azir-button` you only need to run:
+to install the latest version of `azir-icon` you only need to run:

 ```bash
 npm install azir-icon  --save